 Coping with a new child can represent a period of great stress and change for a mother, however has important consequences for perceptions of wellbeing.
 This qualitative, exploratory study explores the meaning of coping for mothers of young children who identify as well.
 Five mothers (mean age = 34.2 years) working full-time at home with an average of 2 children (mean age = 21.5 months or 1 ¾ years), took part in a series of two in-depth, qualitative interviews.The data were content-analyzed for themes.
 When attempting to define what coping meant to mothers of young children, the qualitative findings revealed two main themes (a) feeling in control, and (b) degrees of coping: higher and lower levels of coping.
 The findings supported the notion of coping being a health promoting concept in that it is equivalent to feeling in greater control.
 It would be worthwhile for the study to be replicated incorporating a range of methodologies and to research implications for healthcare.
 It might be worthwhile in future to possibly incorporate or integrate quantitative methods or validate coping inventories against subjective perceptions of coping.

-Davis, W & Currie, J 2019, 'Use of Whole Body Vibration as an Exercise Modality for Older Adults with Health Conditions', International Journal of Applied Science and Technology, vol. 9, no. 3, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Davis, W & Currie, J 2019, 'Use of Whole Body Vibration as an Exercise Modality for Older Adults with Health Conditions', International Journal of Applied Science and Technology, vol. 9, no. 3, pp. 1-8.View/Download from: Publisher's site

 The concept of whole body vibration conjures up a range of images, usually related to the health and fitness sphere.
 It may be an image of a healthy fit Russian astronaut using a vibration technology to counter the deleterious effects of minimal gravity in space, or that of an obese person lying supine on a machine, effortlessly simulating exercise.
 Today both of these versions of reality are attainable.
 Technological advances, combined with the race to claim a portion of the global fitness industry equipment market, have made whole body vibration units accessible to a wider proportion of the population.
 In this paper we highlight the main findings in the research literature regarding the core features and technological elements of whole body vibration.
 We discuss the major variables informing the evidence-base of whether whole body vibration provides appropriate stimulation to provide efficacious fitness and therapeutic benefits.
 We analyse whether whole body vibration could be simply considered another fitness ‘fad’, adding to other unwanted, obsolete fitness machines destined for storage in the shed such as Abtrainers.
 Finally, research on the use of whole body vibration as a therapy for aging adults and those suffering from diabetes, and chronic obstructive pulmonary or airways disease is reviewed to ascertain if modern, affordable machines provide opportunities for achieving physical improvements.

-Knight, G & Currie, J 2019, 'Older Motorcyclists and Road Safety Education: An Australian context', Journal of Social Welfare and Human Rights, vol. 7, no. 1, pp. 1-6.View/Download from: UTS OPUS or Publisher's site
+Knight, G & Currie, J 2019, 'Older Motorcyclists and Road Safety Education: An Australian context', Journal of Social Welfare and Human Rights, vol. 7, no. 1, pp. 1-6.View/Download from: Publisher's site